hannahro15/CI-Halloween-Hackathon-25/README.md

 - **Notifications & reminders** – Implement push/email notifications for new matches, updates, or seasonal rituals.

 ## Credits
-- Background image created using [Canva](https://www.canva.com/) — used for visual consistency and thematic styling.

 ### Content
-- Generative AI tools were used in various parts of this project.
+- Generative AI tools such as ChatGPT and Copilot were used for ideation and code optimisation.

 ### Media
+- Background image created using [Canva](https://www.canva.com/) — used for visual consistency and thematic styling.
+- Background audio and images sourced from [Pixabay](https://pixabay.com) — free music for enhancing user experience.

 ## Deployment Instructions